arhamcodes/high-performance-data-processing-pipeline/README.md

 ---

-### Phase 3: The Adapter Pattern and Professional Polish (Day 4 - Afternoon & Day 5)
+### Phase 3: The Adapter Pattern and Professional Polish

 This phase elevates the project from a good demo to an impressive portfolio piece.